Best EPL GW-19 FPL Differentials

-Looking for differentials to help set your team apart from the pack?
+Looking for differentials to help set your FPL team apart from the pack?
 Well, you've come to the right place.
-With its mini-double, GW-19 offers managers extra potential to separate themselves from their rivals.
+With its Fulham v Chelsea mini-double, GW-19 offers managers extra potential to separate themselves from their rivals.
 Below are some thinly-owned players who could help you do just that.

+For a comprehensive list of names to consider for GW-19 that isn’t limited just to differentials, see our flagship Player Picks article.

 Mason Mount (£7.8m, 8.2% ownership, CHE vs MCI, FUL vs CHE)

-His excellent performance against Nottingham Forest resulted in a price hike, but Mount is joint-top among Potter’s men for assists and bonus points.
+His excellent performance against Bournemouth resulted in a price hike, but Mount is joint-top among Potter’s men for assists and bonus points.
 With two bites at the apple this week, he should reward investment.

 ~